 Image Stabilization, whether in camera and/or in lens

-Camera's with sensors that are smaller than those in full frame cameras (e.g., Sony A7 series, Canon 5D series and Nikon D810 series) offer potential advantages when photographing animals in a traditional or open range zoo.
+It’s reasonable to consider that cameras with sensors smaller than those in full frame cameras offer potential advantages when photographing animals in a traditional or open range zoo.

 The size of your camera's sensor (e.g., full frame, APS-C or Four Thirds) does not effect perspective, which we can refer to as the relative size and distance between elements within the frame.

-However, sensor size does effect the size of the subject within the frame.
+However, the sensor size does effect the size of the subject within the frame.

 You see a physically smaller sensor cannot include as much information around the subject (e.g., above, below, left and right) that’s been focused upon.